radebe49/futureproof/README.md

 - Unlock times are enforced by blockchain consensus
 - Recipients cannot decrypt before the timestamp (even with the encrypted key)
 - Verification happens on-chain, not in the application
-- Demo mode is clearly labeled and disabled in production

 ## ⚠️ Important Security Notes